cellannotation/cell-annotation-schema/cap_anndata_schema.md

 * **key:** `cap_dataset_timestamp`
 * **type:** string
 * **value:** The timestamp of the dataset published on CAP.
-This MUST be a string in the format `%yyyy-%mm-%dd %hh:%mm:%ss`.
+This MUST be a string in the format `%yyyy-%MM-%dd'T'%hh:%mm:%ss`.

 ## cap_dataset_version